A Crash Course in Successful Packing

 - An iron and portable ironing board—Mom won’t be around to do your ironing for you, so be prepared to learn quickly!

-- A back rest (better known as “husband” pillows)—a necessity for bedtime studying.
+- A reading back rest pillow—a necessity for bedtime studying.

 - An alarm clock—a true enemy, but professors frown on latecomers.
 (Also grab a power strip for your clock.)